 Energy efficiency is one of the most effective ways to save money, create jobs, reduce GHG emissions and enhance energy security.
 Eversource is consistently recognized as a leader in energy efficiency by national industry organizations.
 We take great pride in designing and delivering solutions that are emulated by others across the country.
 Our energy efficiency portfolio reflects and responds to the way our customers live and use energy today and takes a multi-year approach that enables us to help customers plan for the future.

-We invested more than $500 million in 2019 alone to help customers save about over 900,000 kilowatt-hours (kWh) and over 8 million therms and reduce their energy costs by nearly $200 million per year.
-Decoupled distribution rates and financial incentives awarded based on the effectiveness of our energy efficiency programs provide us with financial stability.
+We invested $585 million in 2020 to help customers save 952 million kilowatt-hours and 9.6 million therms annually and reduce their energy costs by nearly $200 million per year.
+Decoupled distribution rates and financial incentives awarded based on the effectiveness of our programs provide us with financial stability.

-Eversource is committed to help the states we serve in meeting their Renewable Portfolio Standards, which require a certain percentage of the states’ electricity supply to come from renewable sources.
+We are also committed to help the states we serve meet their Renewable Portfolio Standards, which require a certain percentage of the states’ electricity supply to come from renewable sources.

 As New England’s largest utility and a dedicated environmental steward, Eversource is committed to bringing more clean, affordable and sustainable energy to the Northeast.

 Through our partnership with Ørsted, we are one of the nation’s leading developers of offshore wind.
 Our partnership is consistent with Eversource’s strategy to be a catalyst for clean energy development in New England.